CONDUITlab/CCDEF/_sources/groups.rst.txt

 As there are a wide range of EMR data extraction pipelines, it is difficulty to completely standardize this group but we provide some high level guidance.
 Perhaps the greatest challenge within the clinical data is mapping concepts such as interventions and clinical observations.

-This is an active area of research and is one of the goals of the OMOP-CDM.
+Common ontologies for clinical concepts is an active area of research and is one of the goals of the OMOP-CDM and we aim to support this within the ccdef standard as it evolves.

 Clinical Timestamps